 Double Gerbera Daisies

-These double-petaled flowers comprise not only doubles, but crested and full-crested assortments.
+These double-petaled flowers comprise not only doubles but crested and full-crested assortments.
 They feature one or two rows of petals, which are nicknamed ray flowers, as well as a dense group of disk flowers, which sit in a central position.

 This daisy, with its lengthy, pointed petals, is a little different to the majority of Gerbera flowers.
-The petals are hot red in hue and feature a dark centre, complete with large, bright-green leaves.
+The petals are hot red in hue and feature a dark center, complete with large, bright-green leaves.
 They thrive in moist but well-drained soil, and create an eye-catching focal point, meaning they are perfectly suited to containers and pots.